Mound Builders: Mounds

 The namesake cultural trait of the Mound Builders was the building of mounds and other earthworks.
 These burial and ceremonial structures were typically flat-topped pyramids or platform mounds, flat-topped or rounded cones, elongated ridges, and sometimes a variety of other forms.
 They were generally built as part of complex villages.
 The early earthworks built in Louisiana around 3500 BCE are the only ones known to have been built by a hunter-gatherer culture, rather than a more settled culture based on agricultural surpluses.

 The best-known flat-topped pyramidal structure is Monks Mound at Cahokia, near present-day Collinsville, Illinois.
-This community was the center of Mississippian culture.
+This community was the center of the Mississippian culture.
 This mound appears to have been the main ceremonial and residential mound for the religious and political leaders; it is more than 100 ft tall and is the largest pre-Columbian earthwork north of Mexico.
 This site had numerous mounds, some with conical or ridge tops, as well as palisaded stockades protecting the large settlement and elite quarter.
 At its maximum about 1150 CE, Cahokia was an urban settlement with 20,000–30,000 people.
-This population was not exceeded by North American European settlements until after 1800.

 Some effigy mounds were constructed in the shapes or outlines of culturally significant animals.
 The most famous effigy mound, Serpent Mound in southern Ohio, ranges from 1 ft to just over 3 ft tall, 20 ft wide, more than 1330 ft long, and shaped as an undulating serpent.